 Sisyphus stopped.
 He was at the peak of an underground mountain, at the place, where he never stood before.

-From the top he could see not only Tartarus, the place where sinner suffered, but also eternal plains, where walked shadows of average people.
-He also caught a glimpse of gates of Elysium, the paradise for the honourable and the chosen.
+From the top, he could see not only Tartarus, the place where sinner suffered, but also eternal plains, where shadows of average people walked.
+He also caught a glimpse of the Gates of Elysium, the paradise for the honorable and the chosen.